 The Bottom Line

 I think you’ll be pleasantly surprised, both by the eclecticism of this Tokushima itinerary, and with how well the city pairs with other destinations in Japan.
 Some travelers will pop over from Osaka, Kobe or Awaji Island for a day or two, while others (irrespective of how they reach the city) will enjoy Tokushima as part of a larger Shikoku trip.
-Certainly, whether you spend the day at Naruto Whirlpools and the night at Awa Odori Kaikan, or sleep multiple nights in Shikoku to enjoy the city’s treasures more fully, Tokushima will exceed your expectations, especially given how low they probably are.
+Certainly, whether you spend the day at Naruto Whirlpools and the night at Awa Odori Kaikan, or sleep multiple nights in Shikoku to enjoy the city’s treasures more fully, Tokushima will exceed your expectations, especially if you commission a custom Japan itinerary today.